Servette sporting director spills the beans Weiler: "The Swiss envy potential is starting to get on my nerves"

 What have you learned from this?

 That in many places it's more about egos than about the cause.
-And that you shouldn't let things get you down, that you have to keep getting back up and that giving up is not an option.
+And that you shouldn't let things get you down, that you always have to get back up and that giving up is not an option.